owise1/ic-js/docs/ic.md

 Perspectives are what tie thots together.
 A perspective says "this thing is like that thing", "that thot is not like this thot", "these thots seem related", or "that is definitely not that".
 A perspective strengthens a connection between two thots or it weakens the connection.

 Let's try an example: "tree".
 When a lumberjack looks at a tree they may see it's genus, it's age, diameter, straightness, hardness, it's proximity to other trees, accessibility.
 When a gardener looks at a tree they too may think of it's genus, but also when it blooms, how big it gets, its habit, whether it's native to the area, whether it produces fruit.
 In some moments their thoughts overlap, in others they diverge.
 As their experience grows their thoughts about trees grow more nuanced and idiosyncratic.
 Were the gardener and the lumberjack to meet we'd likely see some "cross-pollination" of their perspectives.
+Wouldn't it be cool (useful, so dang psychedelic...) for the lumberjack to see what the gardener sees when they look at a black locust tree?
+And vice versa?

  I dont have a single perspective.
 If I am anything it is a collection of ever-shifting perspectives.
 As I encounter new perspectives I can try them on and then take the parts that resonate.
 This is how we treat perspectives in IC.
 They're "cheap": easy to create, incorporate, or discard.
 They are ubiquitous.
 Some perspectives are collections of other perspectives.
 We hold onto and build on the ones that have meaning for us or that are useful for certain purposes.